PrismarineJS/flying-squid/doc/API.md

 #### FORMAT

-Defition of behavior.
+Definition of behavior.
 - var1: Variable with value, can be changed (default: defaultValue)
 - var2 (u): Variable with value.
-You can change it however it will not have any effect on the defautl action (and could screw with other plugins, watch out!).
+You can change it however it will not have any effect on the default action (and could screw with other plugins, watch out!).
 U stands for unused

 Default: What happens if this isn't cancelled.